Enalean/tuleap-documentation-en/languages/en/user-guide/agile-dashboard.rst

 Creating your Agile Dashboard from scratch
 ``````````````````````````````````````````

-A training video is available to explain you how to create your agile dashboard.

-.. raw:: html

-   <iframe width="560" height="315" src="http://www.youtube.com/embed/sypv1C_yY_o" frameborder="0" allowfullscreen></iframe>
+You will have to create your own trackers and link them within the Agile Dashboard administration.

 Note that some field names are important to respect: